Mitictonylor/Quizza/README.md

 - General Knowledge
 - History

 Each category has a corresponding colour and each tile on the board, prompts a question from a specific category.
-When a player answers a category correctly, they collect the categories token.
+When a player answers a question correctly, they collect a token from that question's category.
 First player to collect all 6 wins.

 **Seek**